joshuajnoble/ofReference/gl/ofTexture.markdown

 Loads raw data from an ofPixels object.

 ### void  loadScreenData(int x, int y, int w, int h) ###
 Load data from the current screen into this texture.
+Grabs a region of the screen and loads it into the texture.
+Specifiy the position (x,y) you wish to grab from, with the width (w) and height (h) of the region.
+Make sure that you have allocated your texture (using allocate()) to be large enough to hold the region of the screen you wish to load.

 ### void  setAnchorPercent(float xPct, float yPct) ###